billhibazzz/TideSDK-User-Docs/source/guides/getting_started/README.md

 So enough already, let's get going.
 This guide walks you through the following steps:

 * Downloading and Extracting the SDK
-* Downloading the intalling the TiDev app
+* Downloading the installing the TideSDK Developer app
 * Obtain the Hello-World example app
-* Importing the example app into TiDev
+* Importing the example app into TideSDK Developer
 * Running the example app
 * Packaging the example app locally with tibuild CLI